asfuchs6/infantAnalysis/README.md

     - EmotionDetector_v2.ipynb: used to train the emotion detection model.
     - requirements.txt: necessary to download all of the libraries to  run this code.

-Open Jupyter notebook and navigate to /src/facial_detection_recog_emotion.ipynb.
-Before running all cells, go to the last cell and fill in the variables "video_name, full_video_name".
-Then run all cells to populate your output folder.
-Once you have gathered all of the emotion detection files you need, go to the icatcher_plus directory.

 #### icatcher
 This directory contains a lisence and requirements/setup file (pyproject.toml), a test directory, icatcher_video_dataset, src, and output directory.
  - /tests: A test directory to make sure the right dependencies are installed.